yunarch/config-web/README.md

 ## Why use this?

 Even experienced developers can waste valuable time configuring tools from scratch.
-Instead of manually setting up linters, formatters, and TypeScript settings, this package provides a ready-to-use configuration and extensible.
-It helps maintain clean, consistent code without the overhead of ongoing configuration maintenance.
+Instead of manually setting up linters, formatters, and TypeScript settings, this package provides a ready-to-use configuration that is both easy to implement and extensible.
+It helps maintain clean, consistent code without the overhead of ongoing tools configuration maintenance.

 ## What’s included?